intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/examples/vnni/bigdl/README.md

 ```

 __Options:__
-- `-f` `--folder`: The folder path that contains images for prediction.
+- `-f` `--folder`: The local folder path that contains images for prediction.
 - `-m` `--model`: The path to the downloaded int8 model.
 - `--topN`: The top N classes with highest probabilities as output.
 Default is 5.